hyriver/pygeohydro/docs/paper.md

   from supported RESTful-, WMS-, and WFS-based services.
 Although these web services limit the number of features in a single query, under-the-hood, `PyGeoOGC` takes care of breaking down a large query into smaller queries according to the service specifications.
-Additionally, this package offers several notable utilities: data re-projection, sending asynchronous data retrieval requests, and traversing a JSON (JavaScript Object Notation) object.
+Additionally, this package offers several notable utilities: data re-projection, asynchronous data retrieval, and traversing a JSON (JavaScript Object Notation) object.
 * [PyGeoUtils](https://github.com/cheginit/pygeoutils): Converts responses from PyGeoOGC's
   supported web services to geo-dataframes (vector data type) or datasets (raster data type).
   Moreover, for gridded data, it can mask the output dataset based on any given geometry.